Sunday, May 4, 2025, at 3:00pm

 Read program notes.

-Read Ms. Kang's full biography
+Read Ms. Ni's full biography

 The program will be approximately 85 minutes including intermission.